 The Michael Smith Foundation for Health Research (MSFHR), funded by the government of British Columbia, is our province’s health research support agency.
 MSFHR’s mandate is to strengthen BC’s health research enterprise – which in turn improves the health of British Columbians, their health system and their economy.
 For current funding opportunities visit their website.

-The Aboriginal HIV and AIDS Community-Based Research Collaborative Centre (AHA Centre) has launched a new Research Proposal Development Program.
-The purpose of the program is to assist Aboriginal communities, Aboriginal AIDS service organizations, and Aboriginal students interested in carrying out a research project, but who do not have the resources (human and/or financial) to prepare a proposal.
+The Indigenous HIV and AIDS Community-Based Research Collaborative Centre (AHA Centre) has a Community Engagement Fund.
+The purpose of the program is to assist Indigenous communities, Indigenous AIDS service organizations, and Indigenous students interested in carrying out a research project, but who do not have the resources (human and/or financial) to prepare a proposal.

 Learning the ropes around funding applications for community-based research can be intimidating — PAN’s community-based research program is here to help!
 If you are a PAN member or part of BC’s HIV community, please get in touch with the Director of Evaluation and Community-Based Research for assistance.